dbohdan/hicolor/README.md

 With Bayer dithering or no dithering, there is no [generation loss](https://en.wikipedia.org/wiki/Generation_loss) after the initial quantization.
 Using &ldquo;a dither&rdquo; repeatedly on the same image will result in generation loss.
-In tests it converges to zero after 32 or 64 generations (in 15-bit and 16-bit mode respectively).
+In tests the loss converges to zero after 32 or 64 generations (in 15-bit and 16-bit mode respectively).

 HiColor 0.1.0&ndash;0.2.1 suffered from generation loss with Bayer dithering due to an implementation error.